Gerard Broadmead Roope: The medal

 The award was presented to his widow on 12 February 1946.
 This Victoria Cross is currently in private ownership and is not on public display.

 Personal life

 Roope married Faith Dulcibella (1907–2001), daughter of George Frederick Clarke, of St Mary's Lodge, Argyle Road, Walton St Mary, Clevedon, Somerset, of a landed gentry family of Bridwell, Devon, and Theodora, daughter of Rev. John Benson Sidgwick, rector of Ashby Parva, Leicestershire.Diary of a Devonshire Squire, John Were Clarke and William Percival Authers, Authers Publishing, 1982, p.
 28 The Roopes lived at Richmond, then part of Surrey (now Greater London) and had a son and daughter.
+After the war Faith remarried.
+She died in 2001.

 Literary reference

 The novel Battle of the April Storm, by Larry Forrester, is based upon the action between Glowworm and Hipper.
 The characters are fictional, including the Glowworm's captain, but the story depicts an "unlucky" ship that is redeemed by an heroic final action and, at the end, the fellowship between mariners, even enemies.